 But first, let’s look at the main thing you’re here for: the map of Zagreb!
 If you enlarge the map below by simply clicking on it, you will easily find all the important sights in the Upper and Lower town (Donji and Gornji Grad).

 If you get to Zagreb by train, have in mind that the Main Railway station (Glavni Kolodvor) is in the middle of the map – and you can choose how to navigate from there.

 That is a good place to start your journey, too, as you can reach all parts of the city using Zagreb’s efficient system of trams and buses buying a day ticket (dnevna karta) or Zagreb 24 or 72 hours City Card, that will allow you to use traffic means for free.

-The mos popular tram lines are N° 5, 6, or 13 in front of the Kralja (King) Tomislav monument to get to Trg (Square) Bana Josip Jelicica.
+The most popular tram lines are N° 5, 6, or 13 in front of the Kralja (King) Tomislav monument to get to Trg (Square) Bana Josip Jelicica.
 This square is the central hub for all directions.

-If you intend to explore Zagreb center, walking around is the best way and I hope this map will help you to find all city’s things to see.
+If you intend to explore Zagreb’s center, walking around is the best way and I hope this map will help you to find all city’s things to see.